YonahKarp/Soundaries/README.md

 # What is Soundaries?

 <aside class="warning">
-Work on Soundaries has discontinued as battery drainage has proven to be very difficult to avoid
+Work on Soundaries has discontinued as battery drainage has proven to be very difficult to avoid.
 </aside>

 Soundaries is an all new location-based ringer manager.